awsdocs/aws-doc-sdk-examples/.tools/test/README.md

 Under the hood, it relies on the source code in this repository and the following CDK stacks.

 ### 1. Image production
-Image repositories are managed from an AWS account in which the [Public images stack](stacks/images) is deployed.
+Image repositories are managed from an AWS account in which the [images stack](stacks/images) is deployed.

-Through a secure integration, a GitHub Workflow [configured in this repository](../../.github/workflows/docker-push.yml) produces Docker images containing pre-built SDK code and publishes them to the [AWS SDK Code Examples Images](https://gallery.ecr.aws/b4v4v1s0) public registry.
+Through a secure integration, a GitHub Workflow configured [such as in this repository](../../.github/workflows/docker-push.yml) produces Docker images containing pre-built SDK code and publishes them to a private registry.

 See [CDK stack](stacks/images).